StackVista/stackstate-docs/setup/cli/cli-stac.md

     ## is used to send topology and/or telemetry to the receiver API.
     ##
     ## Unless the `--client` argument is passed the CLI will pick the `default` instance as configured below.
     ## Other clients follow the exact same configuration pattern as the default client.
-You may simply copy-paste its config and modify whatever is needed.
+You may simply copy-paste its config and change whatever is needed.
     clients:
       default:
         api_key: "<STACKSTATE_RECEIVER_API_KEY>"